auditOne/documentation/markdowns/Importance_of_choosing_the_right_validator.md

       --> **Try an individual validator.** <br>

+## Last but not least

+When choosing the type of validator you fits yout needs, you should look for:

+- **Reliability**: Choose a validator that knows what they’re doing.
+Favor providers with proven experience validating on the network you want to support.

+- **Communication**: Do you get enough information and support from them, on a regular basis?
+Be sure to pick a team that makes you comfortable and matches your availability.

+- **Economics**: Look for a competitive fee.
+“The lower, the better”, is not always the best strategy when choosing a validator.

-> Don't forget to always do your own research before choosing a network and/or validator to delegate your assets to.
+> Always do your own research before choosing a network and/or validator to delegate your assets to.